 The doors are also with mesh in the upper sections and you can keep them open almost always because they are under the small brims which you have there, so you can always have a good cross flow.

 I guess it cannot be easier (unless you are using an instant tent).
 So all is based on ring-and-pin poles attachment to the corners and then you clip the tent to the structure.
-There are no sleeves, you will see this in the video below, these people are happy with their tent and with all good reasons:
+Note that there are no sleeves.

 Good and less good features